-The Call for Applications 2023 is implemented as part of the Piloting Programme1 of the UWCI, preparing the start of operations of the initiative's long-term main implementation vehicle, the UWCI Facility, to be established in 2024.
+The Call for Applications 2023 is implemented as part of the Piloting Programme of the UWCI, preparing the start of operations of the initiative's long-term main implementation vehicle, the UWCI Facility, to be established in 2024.

-The Call process will be managed by the three implementation partners of the initiative, the German Development Bank (KfW), the German International Development Agency (GIZ) and WaterWorX through VEI.2
+The Call for Applications 2023 will be managed by the three implementation partners of the initiative, the German Development Bank (KfW), the German International Development Agency (GIZ) and WaterWorX through Vitens Evides International.